Revolution of Dignity: 19 February

 The Kyiv Metro was closed and main roads blocked by police.
 Bigger stores and malls on Khreshchatyk were also closed, but according to a Euronews correspondent, "Life away from the barricades is business as usual."

 In the early morning, titushky shot two protesters, killing one.
 By this point, the death toll had risen to 26 on both sides, including 10 police.

 The Security Service of Ukraine (SBU) launched an "anti-terrorist" operation, while the intelligence services began investigating unnamed politicians over what was described as an illegal attempt to seize power.
 The decision to begin the anti-terrorist operation involved the SBU, the Interior Ministry, the Ministry of Defence, the State Border Guard Service of Ukraine, and the central and local governments, according to a statement on the SBU website.
 According to political analyst Taras Berezovets, the decree meant that the SBU could search protesters, seize their property, and detain them at will, "without a court order or other legal safeguards."

 In the early morning, Olena Lukash announced that the opposition had refused to sign a declaration disapproving of radical measures.
 President Yanukovych demanded that the opposition stop occupying buildings and seizing arms; the opposition, however, would not concede.
-The acting minister of defence, Pavlo Lebedyev, acknowledged that he had sent some airborne troops from Dnipropetrovsk to Kyiv.
+The acting minister of defence, Pavlo Lebedyev, acknowledged that he had sent some airborne troops from Dnipro to Kyiv.
 Ciphered telegrams were discovered in which Yuriy Ilyin, the newly appointed chief of the general staff of the Ukrainian Armed Forces, gave direct orders to deploy military units.

 Also on 19 February, a military An-26 made a secret flight from Kyiv to Russia to pick up a large batch of anti-riot weapons and ammunition; this only became known in 2015.